Note: This article was first written in March, 2012.

-I just went through the process of self-publishing my new eBook (How I Sold My Business: A Personal Diary) on the Amazon Kindle store, and after trying a number of different approaches to get my ebook to look the way I wanted it to look, I thought I'd share what I learned here.
+I just went through the process of self-publishing my new eBook (How I Sold My Business: A Personal Diary) — which is now available as a paperback — on the Amazon Kindle store, and after trying a number of different approaches to get my ebook to look the way I wanted it to look, I thought I'd share what I learned here.
 Since I'm a Mac user, my story will reflect what I learned on the Mac, but because of where I ended up, it will be helpful for Windows users as well.

 The long story is that I originally created my ebook in the industry-standard EPUB format, but this format didn't work very well with Amazon.
 Being a computer programmer, I learned a lot about the EPUB format, tweaking my book as much as I could, but I could never get it to display well with the Kindle previewer tools that Amazon offers.